sverweij/dependency-cruiser/doc/rules-reference.md

 ### `reachable` - detecting dead wood and transient dependencies

-`reachable` is a boolean indicating whether or not modules matching the `to` part of the rule are _reachable_ (either directly or via other moduels) from modules matching the `from` part of the rule.
+`reachable` is a Boolean indicating whether or not modules matching the `to` part of the rule are _reachable_ (either directly or via other modules) from modules matching the `from` part of the rule.
 This can be useful for two use cases:

 - [detect dead wood](#detect-dead-wood-with-reachable)